On the number of binary quadratic forms having discriminant $1-4p$, $p$ prime: Introduction

-Artin's constant originally arose in the context of Artin's conjecture on primitive roots \cite{Hoo1}, namely predicting the proportion of primes $\ell$ for which a given integer $a \ne \pm 1$ is a primitive root mod $\ell$ (this proportion is expected to be independent of $a$).
+Artin's constant originally arose in the context of Artin's conjecture on primitive roots \cite{Hoo1}, namely predicting the proportion of primes $\ell$ for which a given non-square integer $a \ne - 1$ is a primitive root mod $\ell$ (this proportion is expected to be independent of $a$ provided that $a$ is not a perfect power).
 We do not know of a direct connection between Theorem \ref{MT} and Artin's conjecture. \\

-Similar problems were considered by Friedlander and Iwaniec in \cite{FI hyperbolic}, for the case of discriminants of the form $-4p$, and by Nagoshi in \cite{Nagoshi} for discriminants of the form $-p \equiv 1 \pmod{4}$ (Nagoshi notably computed all moments).
-Our second proof, using the analytic class number formula, is inspired by these proofs.
-However, in implementing this strategy we encounter additional complications: where Friedlander-Iwaniec and Nagoshi obtain a single main term, we end up with infinitely many main terms, which we must sum to obtain the final answer.
-These come from two sources: both because we are including non-primitive forms in our count, and because numbers of the form $1-4p$, unlike primes, are slightly more likely to be quadratic residues modulo a prime $\ell$ than they are to be residues. \\
+Similar problems were considered by Friedlander and Iwaniec in \cite{FI hyperbolic}, for the case of discriminants of the form $-4p$, and by Nagoshi in \cite{Nagoshi} for discriminants of the form $-p \equiv 1 \pmod{4}$, with Nagoshi notably computing all moments.
+Our proof, using the analytic class number formula, is inspired by these proofs.
+However, in implementing this strategy we encounter additional complications: where Friedlander--Iwaniec and Nagoshi obtain a single main term, we end up with infinitely many main terms, which we must sum to obtain the final answer.
+These come from two sources: firstly, we are including non-primitive forms in our count, and secondly, because numbers of the form $1-4p$, unlike primes, are slightly more likely to be non-residues modulo a prime $\ell$ than they are to be residues. \\

-We expand on this point.
-While in previous works restricting to primes did not affect the average size of the class number, in our case it does, producing a factor of $C_{\Art}$ that does not appear in the total count of all binary quadratic forms.
+We emphasize this point.
+While in previous works restricting to primes did not affect the average size of the class number, in our case it does, producing a factor of $C_{\Art}$ that does not appear in the total count of all binary quadratic forms.\\

+As previously noted, the correspondence between high-dimensional knots and quadratic forms allows us to restate our results in topological terms, which we do in Section~\ref{subsec: knots}.
+Since this correspondence goes by way of Seifert pairings, which are also used in classical low-dimensional knot theory, we obtain the following corollary in terms of objects of relevance to low-dimensional knot theorists.
+We use the notation $M^T$ to denote the transpose of a matrix $M$.